A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Abstract Merge Trees

-It is then clear that $\X$ and $\Y$ are not isomorphic as abstract merge trees, but, at the same time, they differ only by their behavior at critical points.
-We are not interested in distinguishing two such behaviours and for this reason we ask for a weaker notion of equivalence between abstract merge trees.
+It is then clear that $\X$ and $\Y$ are not isomorphic as abstract merge trees (as $\pi_0(X_{1/2})\ncong \pi_0(Y_{1/2})$), but, at the same time, they differ only by their behavior at critical values.
+Filtrations like $\X$ appear in many interesting situations (see also \cite{pegoraro2024functional}, Appendix A) which we don't want to exclude from our framework.
+At the same time, we are not interested in distinguishing between $\X$ and $\Y$, and for this reason, we ask for a weaker notion of equivalence between abstract merge trees.

 Given $Z\subset \mathbb{R}$, clearly $Z$ inherits an ordering from the one in $\mathbb{R}$ and we can consider $Z$ as a poset category.
 Thus, we can take the restriction to $Z$ of any filtration of topological spaces $\X$ (and similarly of any persistent set) via the inclusion $Z\hookrightarrow \mathbb{R}$.
 We indicate this restriction as $X_{\Bigcdot\mid Z}$.
-Moreover, $\mathcal{L}$ is going to be the Lebesgue measure on $\mathbb{R}$.
-Refer to \Cref{fig:regular_vs_irreg} for a visual interpretation of the following definitions and propositions.
+Moreover, let $\mathcal{L}$ be the Lebesgue measure on $\mathbb{R}$.
+Refer to \Cref{fig:regular} for a visual interpretation of the following definitions and propositions.

 \begin{defi} Two persistent sets $\pi_0(\X)$ and $\pi_0(\Y)$ are almost everywhere (a.e.) isomorphic if there is a Lebesgue measurable set $Z\subset \mathbb{R}$ such that $\mathcal{L}(\mathbb{R}-Z)=0$ and there is a natural isomorphism $\alpha: \pi_0(X_{\Bigcdot\mid Z}) \rightarrow \pi_0(Y_{\Bigcdot\mid Z})$.
 We write $\pi_0(\X)\cong_{a.e}\pi_0(\Y)$. \end{defi}